NoahOConnor44/AdvAlgoProject/README.md

 ```
 Here 2.5 is the max-weight of the path of nodes(acyclic) in sequence to they are printed

+## Problem 3.
+2-approximation Metric Steiner Tree
+Command: python3 metric_steiner_2_apprx.py

+Input: A weighted, undirected graph in edge list format from file 'weighted_graph.txt' and the required vertices of the Steiner tree from 'required_vertices.txt'

+Output: Edges of the metric steiner tree in format [[v1,v2], [v2,v3]]

 ## Problem 5.
 The 3/2-approximation (Christofides) for the metric Traveling Salesman problem